cul/ldpd-hyacinth/README.md

 rails s -p 3000 # Start the application using rails server
 ```

+### A Note About Image Thumbnails:

+Image thumbnail generation is currently unavailable because Hyacinth delegates that functionality to a separate, asynchronous image processing application called "Repository Cache," which is still under development (and not yet publicly available).
+Core Hyacinth metadata editing features do not depend on Repository Cache, but you won't be able to see in-app thumnails without it.

 ### Running Integration Tests (for developers):

 Integration tests are great and we should run them.
 Here's how: